-How long are you an apprentice for?
+How long are you a Locksmith apprentice for?

 Apprenticeships combine practical training within a job as well as study and can take between 1-5 years to complete.

-What exams/testing do you have to do?
+What exams/testing do you have to do as a Locksmith apprentice?

 While you are an apprentice you will work alongside experienced staff, gain job-specific skills, earn a wage and get time to study, usually about one day a week.

 How to find a company to take you on as a Locksmith?

 Locksmith apprenticeships are available, though not through Keytek®.
 Some other organisations offer apprenticeships to gain a level two in Locksmithing.

 What qualifications do I need to be a Locksmith?